39 Minima and Maxima

-In this chapter, we investigate the properties of the minimum or the maximum of a set of i.i.d. random variables.
+The simplest kind of order statistic are the extreme values: the minimum or the maximum.
+In this chapter, we characterize the distribution of the minimum or the maximum of a collection of i.i.d. random variables.

 39.1 Maximum of Random Variables